Dayton real estate market overview

-Public School Ranking:
+- Public School Ranking: 30

-Selling a House in Dayton, OH
+Selling a home in Dayton, OH

 According to stats, spring is the best time to sell your home as a Dayton resident.
 During spring, sales peak and buyers are more likely to pay full price.
 The median home value is around $143,000, but the median price at which homes are listed is around $148,000.
 If you're urgent for a quick sale, check out iBuying.

 Dayton is within the Miami Valley area of Ohio and sits north of the Cincinnati metropolitan region.
 It is the 6th largest city in the state and fourth largest metropolitan area in Ohio.
 Dayton is home to many museums, landmarks, comedy clubs, bars, parks and scenic views, which makes it the prime spot for both families and young adults.
 Some of the more well-known attractions Dayton offers include the National Museum of the US Airforce and the 2nd Street Market, which is the perfect place to get brunch, coffee, or fresh fruit and vegetables.